Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

 An asymmetric quantizer is employed to discretize the continuous output of the semantic encoder.
 For a $m$-bit quantizer, the float number in the feature vector $\mathbf{v}$ is mapped to a finite constellation set with $2^{m}$ integers.
 The scale factor and zero point for quantization can be calculated as follows:

 For each element $x_{i}$ in $\mathbf{v}$, the quantization process can be expressed as:

 where the clamp operation is:

-After quantization, each element $x_{q}$ takes a value from the finite integer set.
-However, the loss of precision may cause a severe degradation of model performance.
+After quantization, each element $x_{q}$ will take a value from the finite integer set.
+However, the loss of precision may cause a severe degradation of the model performance.
 Dequantization operation is therefore used to approximate the distribution of the original data, which can be expressed as:

-Note that when using an activation function like Relu at the last layer of the encoder, the maximum and minimum value of feature $\mathbf{v}$ varies for different inputs, leading to quantization results with non-identical distributions, making signal detection and interpretation at the decoder more challenging.
-For enhancing the practicability and ease of MUD, the Tanh function is employed at the last layer of each semantic encoder to constrain the output in between $[-s+d,s+d]$, where $s$ is a multiplicative factor, $d$ is bias, and $0<d<s$.
-For each $x_{i} \in \mathbf{v}$, the constellation set of it after dequantization can be presented by $\mathcal{C}^{deq} = \{c_{1}, c_{2}, \ldots, c_{2^{m}}\}$.
-During the power normalization process, the mean power of the modulated signal $\mathbf{s}$ can be calculated as follows:
+Note that when using an activation function like Relu at the last layer of the encoder, the maximum and minimum values of feature $\mathbf{v}$ may vary with different inputs, leading to quantization results with non-identical distributions, making signal detection and interpretation at the decoder more challenging.
+To enhance the practicability of the MUD, the Tanh function is employed at the last layer of each semantic encoder to constrain the output in between $[-s+d,s+d]$, where $s$ is a multiplicative factor, $d$ is bias, and $0<d<s$.
+For each $x_{i} \in \mathbf{v}$, the constellation set of it after dequantization may be presented by $\mathcal{C}^{deq} = \{c_{1}, c_{2}, \ldots, c_{2^{m}}\}$.
+During the process of power normalization, the mean power of the modulated signal $\mathbf{s}$ may be calculated as follows: